WSPR TV User Guide

 Once all filters in a message definition pass, a set of values are extracted.
 Generally, extraction is specified using the following tuple of parameters:

-(divisor, modulus, offset, slope)
+(divisor, modulus, start_value, step)

 raw_value = (BigNumber / divisor) % modulus

-value = offset + raw_value * slope
+value = start_value + raw_value * step

 As an example, suppose an ET0 message has 110 values of Pressure in its least significant bits, and then 90 values of Heading immediately after.
 Pressure starts at 0.1 and increments 0.001 Bar with every step, while Heading starts at 0 and increments by 4 degrees.
 These values can then be extracted as follows:

-[divisor, modulus, offset, slope]
+[divisor, modulus, start_value, step]

 (320, 110, 0.1, 0.001)